-While there are a variety of pressure washing chemicals on the market, finding which type is best for your specific task can turn into a process more complex than the cleaning-related task itself.
+While there is a variety of pressure washing chemicals on the market, finding which type is best for your specific task can turn into a process more complex than the cleaning-related task itself.
 Luckily, we’re here to provide you with information on different types of pressure and power washing chemical-based solutions that can help you narrow down your search.

 Categories of Pressure Washing Chemicals

 For stains, grime, or living contaminants, using chemical-based cleaners along with a pressure or power washing machine is the best way to get rid of these unwanted substances from a variety of surfaces.
-There are four main categories that these cleaning solutions can fall under, depending on what type of clean you are trying to achieve:
+There are four main categories that these cleaning solutions can fall under, depending on what type of cleaning you are trying to achieve:

 - Used to breakdown stains